0davidog/CI_PP1_FlatByTheCemetery/README.md

 _Author: David O'Gara_

-Flat by the Cemetery is a portfolio website that showcases the visual work of an artist/illustrator.
+Flat by the Cemetery is an interactive Front-End web application using HTML and CSS to present a portfolio website that showcases the visual work of an artist/illustrator.

-Visitors to the site will be able to find information on the artist, see examples of their work, and get in touch via a contact form or social media links.
-The site is targeted at those that may wish to learn more about the work or follow any developments as well as potential clients and collaborators.
+Users of the site will be able to find information on the artist, see examples of their work, and get in touch via a contact form or social media links.
+The target audience of the website are people, like-minded to the author and potential clients or collaborators that may wish to learn more about the work or follow any future developments.

 ![am-i-responsive-image](https://github.com/0davidog/flatbythecemetery/assets/135815736/4541a755-539d-4e64-8409-3ba444810770)